luca-amorosi/sticky_controller/README.md

 - Left click on the shelf button.
 - You're done :)

-A group called `STICKIES` will be created, you find all your created stickies within it.
+A group called `STICKIES` will be created, you will find all your created stickies within it.

 ### Edit a sticky.